0todd0000/BayesIK/README.md

 Pataky TC, Vanrenterghem J, Robinson MA (2021).
 Corrigendum to: Bayesian inverse kinematics vs. least-squares inverse kinematics in estimates of planar postures and rotations in the absence of soft tissue artifact. *Journal of Biomechanics*, *in press*.

 Pohl AJ, Schofield MR, Ferber R (2021).
-[Comparing the performance of Bayesian and least-squares approaches for inverse kinematics problems](https://doi.org/10.1016/j.jbiomech.2021.110597). *Journal of Biomechanics*, *in press*.
+[Comparing the performance of Bayesian and least-squares approaches for inverse kinematics problems](https://doi.org/10.1016/j.jbiomech.2021.110597). *Journal of Biomechanics* 126: 110597.